soasis/soasis.org/static/content/cosy/overview.md

 While we get set up and prepare for the future of CoSy Tech 2021, here are some quick details about the upcoming event.

+- 💻 Main Event is **Virtual** and **Free**.
-- 💻 Free, virtual event.
-(All talks are free and will be published, but certain before/after events will be paid content only.)
+  All talks are free and will be published, but certain during/after events and training will be paid access.
+- 📅 4 days total:
+  🌃 3 days, **October 15<sup>th</sup> — 17<sup>th</sup>**, 2021 for the Main Event.
+  🎓 1 day, **October 18<sup>th</sup>**, 2021 for the concurrently-held Trainings.
+- 📣 1 track, 12+ talks.
-- 📣 2 keynote speakers.
+- 🗝️ 2 keynote speakers.
-- 📅 2 days, with 1 day after for concurrently-held trainings.
-- 🛤️ 1 track.
+- 💬 **Live Captioning** for the hard of hearing.
-- ⌚ 15 to 60 minute talks on C, C++, Zig, Rust, Nim, and many other systems programming topics.
+- ⌚ **15 to 60 minute** talks on C, C++, Zig, Rust, Nim, and many other systems programming topics.
-- 👤👤 Double-blinded submission reviews.
+- 👤👤 **Double-blinded** submissions and reviews.

 ## Where? {#quick-where}

 It will be an entirely online event.
 Bring your comfy shirts and your shorts even if it is the late Fall: you will be at home or in a similar location.
 Relax and absorb as much as you want!
-The conference will be streamed for free on [our Twitch.tv channel](https://www.twitch.tv/shepherdsoasis/) and [our YouTube channel](https://www.youtube.com/channel/UCbPn0sw5rIgfT0vlSBvCWlA), as well as a to-be-determined location within [Hopin](https://hopin.to/) to allow for networking, booths, and sharing between participants.
-We are currently working out the logistics for Hopin and will share more, soon!
+The conference will be streamed for free on [our Twitch.tv channel](https://www.twitch.tv/shepherdsoasis/) and [our YouTube channel](https://www.youtube.com/channel/UCbPn0sw5rIgfT0vlSBvCWlA), as well as live within [Hopin](https://hopin.to/) to allow for chatting, networking, booths, and sharing between participants!